TanStack/router/docs/framework/react/guide/external-data-loading.md

 ### Error handling with TanStack Query

 When an error occurs while using `suspense` with `Tanstack Query`, you'll need to let queries know that you want to try again when re-rendering.
-This can be done by using the `reset` function provided by the `useQueryErrorResetBoundary` hook:
+This can be done by using the `reset` function provided by the `useQueryErrorResetBoundary` hook.
+We can invoke this function in an effect as soon as the error component mounts.
+This will make sure that the query is reset and will try to fetch data again when the route component is rendered again.
+This will also cover cases where users navigate away from our route instead of clicking the `retry` button.

 ```tsx
 export const Route = createFileRoute('/posts')({